-The field of psychology helps us to explore our inner workings as individuals, including our emotions, feelings, motivations, values, culture, and experience.
-The field of nutrition helps us explore the effects of diet and nutrients on our physical health.
+NP is informed by the discipline of psychology, which seeks to understand the inner workings of people, including their emotions, feelings, motivations, values, and experiences, and how they can better function in the world.
+NP is also informed by the discipline of nutrition, which examines how diet and nutrients affect our health and how we can use food and nutrients to help us live better, stronger, and longer.
 In relation to psychology, nutrition helps us to understand how what we eat influences how we feel – including our emotions, moods, sensations, motivations, and experiences.

-A plethora of research exhibits the interconnections between dietary intake and all aspects of psychological functioning, yet these findings lack a unified, evidence-based home.
-Professionals including psychologists, therapists, nutritionists, psychiatrists, physicians, and allied health professionals, as well as students majoring in the psychological and nutrition sciences, have limited access to education and awareness in this evidence base.
-Accordingly, today’s mental healthcare system is ill-equipped to apply these findings to effect positive change in the global mental health landscape.
+A plethora of research exists to illuminate the interconnections between dietary intake and all aspects of psychological functioning.
+Yet these findings have, until now, lacked a unified home.
+Professionals, including psychologists, therapists, nutritionists, psychiatrists, physicians, and students majoring in the psychological and nutrition sciences, have had limited access to formal university-level education and awareness of this evidence base.
+Today’s mental healthcare system is ill-equipped to apply these findings to drive positive change in the global mental health landscape.

-The field of Nutritional Psychology is interdisciplinary and draws from the fields of psychology, neuroscience, nutrition, physiology, food science, and education to build a framework for developing a more comprehensive understanding of the Diet-Mental Health Relationship (DMHR).
+The field of nutritional psychology is interdisciplinary and draws from the fields of psychology, neuroscience, nutrition, physiology, food science, education, and many others to build a framework for a comprehensive understanding of the diet-mental health relationship (DMHR).
 This framework allows us to gain awareness of the complex and interrelated role that food, nutrients, and dietary intake patterns play in shaping our psychological experiences, processes, and functions.

 The process of receiving or giving systematic instruction